Abraham Dowden: Biography

 The first child of A.R. and Louisa, known only as "Son" Dowden, was born in and died in 1858.
 Usually, in that area, children buried unnamed had been stillborn or died at childbirth.
 The second son, Francis Marion (later "Bridge") Dowden was born September 6, 1860.
 The third son.
 Thomas Jefferson Dowden, was born February 14, 1862.
 These and subsequent children were all born in Kisatchie.
 LA.

 He enlisted in Co.
 E1, Sabine Guards4, 11th Louisiana Infantry1, on May 144, 18621 in Many, Louisiana4 during the American Civil War.
 He was a couple of weeks shy of his 24th birthday.

-An interesting fact is that A.R.'s May 14 enlistment date was a mere two weeks after the birth of his second son, Thomas Jefferson Dowden.
-One may wonder why he left his 22-year-old wife with an 18-month-old toddler and a two-week-old baby to enlist.
-Very probably, it was not because of loyalty to slavery, because neither he nor any of his family own any slaves.
-They were not that wealthy.
-Likely, as with most southern families at the time, service in the Confederate Army was more about protecting his homeland and family than slavery.

-Also possible, but less likely, is that A.R. was following the lead of his two older brothers, James Andrew Dowden (1837-1862) and Shelton Powell Dowden (1838-1862).